-The EIRs allow public authorities to charge for making environmental information available, but any charge must be reasonable.
-The ICO states that any charges should be compatible with encouraging transparency and should not be an obstacle to such access.
+The EISR allow public authorities to charge for making environmental information available, but any charge must be reasonable.
+Any charges should be compatible with encouraging transparency and should not be an obstacle to such access.
 In general, a reasonable charge may include the disbursements costs in transferring the information to the applicant and the staff time taken to locate the information.

-This policy sets out how Bridgewater Housing Association should comply with the charging regime laid out in Regulation 8 of the EIRs and, in particular, what constitutes a "reasonable amount".

-As a general rule the charges should not exceed the actual costs of producing the material in question: the purpose of charging is to recover the costs incurred in complying with requests and managing demand.
+This policy sets out how Bridgewater Housing Association should comply with the charging regime laid out in Regulation 8 of the EISR and, in particular, what constitutes a "reasonable amount".
+As a general rule the charges should not exceed the actual costs of producing the material in question: the purpose of charging is to recover the costs incurred in complying with requests.

-In respect of any request for information, the Association reserves the right to:
+In respect of any request for information Bridgewater Housing Association reserves the right to:

 - Refuse requests on the basis that they are manifestly unreasonable, subject to a public interest test.
-Under the Environmental Information Regulations there is no 'cost limit' for dealing with requests, but requests that cost a disproportionate amount can be refused under regulation 12 (4) (b); - Refuse requests for copies of information where it is shown that EIR Regulation 5 or 6(1) (b) has been complied with and the information is already accessible either for inspection, at a public library or published on a website, or other public resource.
+Under the Environmental Information (Scotland) Regulations there is no 'cost limit' for dealing with requests, but requests that cost a disproportionate amount can be refused under Regulation 10 (4) (b); - Refuse requests for copies of information where it is shown that EISR Regulation 5 or 6(1) (b) has been complied with and the information is already accessible either for inspection, at a public library or published on a website, or other public resource.

-6.1 Schedule of Charges
+5.1 Schedule of Charges